-What is the current identify column value in my table?
+What is the current identity column value in my table?

 To check the last identity value information for your table you can run the following command: